-Figure 51 — Sheet parameters vs. weld position parameters
+Figure 51 — Sheet parameters versus weld position parameters

-Parameters Assigned to a Specific Sheet of the Flange
+Parameters assigned to a specific sheet of the flange

 General

 In a welded connection, there are different kinds of parameters that shall be assigned either to a welded sheet metal or to the created weld itself.
 Accordingly, those parameters are grouped under two elements, residing directly under the parent subtype element.
 These are the elements <sheet_parameter/> and the <weld_position/>.